sanderland/katrain/README.md

   * Try using a lower number for `nnMaxBatchSize` in `KataGo/analysis_config.cfg`, and avoid using versions compiled with large board sizes.
   * If still encountering problems, please start KataGo by itself to check for any errors it gives.
   * Note that if you don't have a GPU, or your GPU does not support OpenCL, you should use the 'eigen' binaries which run on CPU only.
+* The font size is too small
+  * On some ultra-high resolution monitors, font scale is not set correctly.
+Please see [these](https://github.com/sanderland/katrain/issues/250) instructions to adjust them.

 ## <a name="support"></a> Support / Contribute